 - The higher-level BOS file setting (now transformed into an EV) is overridden by a make macro set in the lower-level makefile.
 However, if the recursive invocation uses clearmake's -e option, the BOS file setting prevails. - If another BOS file (associated with another makefile) is read at the lower level, its make macros override those from the higher-level BOS file.

-See Special Environment Variables in the clearmake reference page for a list of build-related environment variables.
+See the env_ccase reference page for a list of all environment variables.

 Make Macros

 A macro definition takes this form:

 macro_name = string